yahir587/playlist/README.md

 - [ ] Comment out your arrays
 - [ ] Create an Object for each of your songs
-- [ ] Inside each Object, add key/value pairs to store the title, artist, song length, image, and link
+- [ ] Inside each Object, add key/value pairs to store the title, artist,image, and link
 - [ ] Store all your Objects in one array

 #### Wrap